-During the last several semesters our art history majors have interned at the following places: The Barnes Foundation, The Whitney Museum of Art, the Museum of Biblical Art, St. John the Divine, and Salmagundi Art Club.
+During the last several semesters our art history majors have interned at the following places: Barnes Foundation, Metropolitan Museum of Art, Whitney Museum of Art, Museum of Biblical Art, St. John the Divine, and Salmagundi Art Club.

 Carly Schmidt/Summer 2013

 This summer, senior art and art history major Carly Schmidt had an internship at the Barnes Foundation in Philadelphia.
 She spent three months working first-hand with an incredible array of historic documents in the Barnes’ archives including original blueprints for the foundation’s many buildings.
 A highlight of the experience was seeing hand-written letters from Henri Matisse, Georgia O’Keefe, and Salvador Dali.